 continental shelf: 200 m depth or to the depth of exploitation; rectilinear shelf claim added

-Finland territorial sea: 12 nm (in the Gulf of Finland - 3 nm)
+territorial sea: 12 nm (in the Gulf of Finland - 3 nm)

 contiguous zone: 24 nm